yushiangfu/study-notes/05-a-network.md

 Function **socket** takes three arguments: domain, type, and protocol.
 - **domain**
-  - It suffices to know that well-known protocols such as TCP, UDP, IP, ICMP belong to the family AF_INET, a.k.a. **IPv4 Internet Protocol**.
+  - It's the network family we mentioned above.
 - type
   - Usually, the type is either TCP (SOCK_STREAM) or UDP (SOCK_DGRAM) in the above family.
 - protocol